 Some of the major challenges facing the real estate industry are lack of established processes to identify and capture useful data, lack of awareness about the availability of technology to capture, analyze and use this data for better-informed decision making.

 The largely unorganized nature of this industry that has a few large names and a huge mass of unorganized sub-contractor and labor supply industry comes as another challenge.
-The most common inhibitor to the data-driven approach in the real estate sector however comes as a lack of awareness regarding how technology deployment can drive breakthrough improvements in profitability, timeliness, and quality of projects.
+The most common inhibitor to data driven approach in the real estate sector however comes as a lack of awareness regarding how technology deployment can drive break-through improvements in profitability, timeliness and quality of projects.

 Besides lack of awareness, the availability of specialized technology products and service providers is another challenge in this industry.

-Also, sourcing, construction, operations, and maintenance processes in the real estate sector are full of inefficiencies, due to the largely unorganized nature of the bulk of the industry.
-Even the large known brands have to depend on subcontractors from the unorganized sector for some of their activities.
+Also sourcing, construction, operations and maintenance processes in the real estate sector are full of inefficiencies, due to the largely unorganized nature of the bulk of the industry.
+Even the large known brands to have to depend on subcontractors from the unorganized sector for some of their activities.